Consideration for Funding During Admissions:

 All applications (MS & PhD programs) are considered for funding during the review/evaluation process.
 If a funding package is being offered, it will be in the department’s admission offer to the applicant.
 See information below on the funding opportunities offered.

 Graduate School Fellowship nominations come from the department ONLY and do not require any further application.

 During the academic year, most of our students are supported by a Research Assistant position or a Teaching Assistantship position.
 Some students are supported by fellowships.

 There are often opportunities for Full-time summer employment on a research project if the opportunity is available (this is not guaranteed).
-The rate for summer 2016 will be $850 per week (40 hours) for 10 to 12 weeks.
+The rate for summer $1,085/week (40 hours) for 10 to 12 weeks.

 Graduate Student Tuition awards typically cover M.S. students for four semesters of study and Ph.D. students for ten semesters of study.
 Ten semesters of tuition awards is the maximum allowed.